cafarella/cafarella/README.md

 # I design hardware, keyboards and software
 - See https://github.com/dankboard for details.
+- If you want a 32 bit 768k DAC, see https://github.com/AlexanderPCafa/portaDAC.
+A work in progress but should be completed by the end of 2021.
 ## I work in I.T for a living, which means I
 - Get to play Halo on lunchbreak.
 - Am busy 94.23% of the time.